-There are four different techniques used in plastic molding, each with their own specific advantages.
+There are four different techniques used in plastic molding, each with its own advantage.
 The techniques are structural foam molding, external gas assist, internal gas assist, and insert molding/overmolding.
 The injection molder will choose which technique is the best fit for the part depending on cost, function, or aesthetic needs.

-- An inert gas or pelletized chemical blowing agent is mixed in with thermoplastic resin inside the barrel of the injection molding machine
+- Inert gas or pelletized chemical blowing agent is mixed in with thermoplastic resin inside the barrel of the injection molding machine

 - Makes injection pressures much lower than regular injection molding

-- Reduces weight of part by up to 15%
+- Reduces the weight of part by up to 15%

 - Since injection pressures are much lower, tooling may be made from aluminum instead of steel